ETdoFresh/FishyEOS/readme.md

 ### Testing Two Builds Locally
 EOS has limitations which prevent you from connecting to yourself using the same ID.
 To do so, you must have two Epic Connect Product User IDs.
 You can use the same device to log into both if they are different sign in providers (I often use Developer and DeviceCode).

+### Supported Platforms
+Currently, this package has been tested on Windows and Mac.
+It should work on Linux, but has not been tested.

+However, with a little modification, it should be able to support all systems listed [here](https://dev.epicgames.com/docs/game-services/platforms#platform-specific-documentation).